Sunday, March 22, 2009

 Take "emos" for an example.
 They will say that they don't believe in labels, believe in breaking off from the main, shunning what everyone else is doing and yet are dressed, act, and prefer the same things as any other emo on the American Planet.
 I understand I'm painting with a broad brush here, but that doesn't make that much of a difference.

-many identities through their lifetime - child, teenager, adult, student, employee, employer, friend, spouse, parent, grandparent, etc. The identity, or the mask that you wear will be taken off one day and never be put on again.
+It is frustrating to see people who only claim to be different when they are just as mainstream as anyone in their classified group.
+It's hypocritical basically, and it's meaningless.
+A person has many identities through their lifetime - child, teenager, adult, student, employee, employer, friend, spouse, parent, grandparent, etc. The identity, or the mask that you wear will be taken off one day and never be put on again.
 If a person becomes a parent, one day their child will "fly the nest," and he/she will be retired from their role as parent.
 If these critical life-roles are so transient, how much more ephemeral are the "identities" that we assume to fit in with a certain crowd?

 The problem is, our American cosumerist society fuels this false sense of identity almost more than any other culture in the world.
 You can customize your brand new car - to look exactly like your neighbor's new car.
 You can choose the color of your phone or iPod - just like your friend's phone/iPod.
 That's just two examples I can think of on the sly, but I'd imagine the reader can think of more.